Skip to Main Content

 Selection Process:

-• AHLA administers an annual Call for Leaders to include new Directors.
-Terms are staggered to prevent everyone rotating off simultaneously.
+• AHLA administers an annual Call for Leaders to fill vacancies for the next leadership year.
+Terms are staggered to prevent directors rotating off simultaneously.

-• All candidates must complete and submit a Candidate Information Form.
+• All interested candidates must complete and submit a Candidate Information Form.

 • The Nominating Committee recommends Directors based on thorough review of applications.

-• To mitigate bias, the Nominating Committee independently reviews de-identified applications using an agreed-upon rubric.
+• To enhance decision making, the Nominating Committee independently reviews de-identified applications using an agreed-upon rubric.

-• Applications are evaluated based on service to AHLA, achievements in health law, and diversity considerations.
+• Applications are evaluated based on involvement with AHLA and service as a leader outside of AHLA, achievements in health law, and varied perspectives that contribute to effective governance for considerations.

 • The final slate is presented to the Board of Directors for approval.